OpenTechStrategies/hypha-wiki/Roadmap.md

 ## Discussions
 * Create list of tasks, deadlines, and stakeholders we need to interview during exploratory sessions
-* What does API/metadata inform us about current and future programming?
+* What could the API/metadata inform us about current and future programming?
 * What can we infer and what can we deduct from information we have at hand?
-Do we have complete picture or are there gaps?
+Do we have complete picture and what are the gaps?

 # Horizon 2
 **_Approx. next 3 months_**

 ## Dev goals
-Items from the [current milestone](https://github.com/OpenTechFund/opentech.fund/milestone/1) not included above or from the [approaching milestone](https://github.com/OpenTechFund/opentech.fund/milestone/2).
+Items from the current milestone ([2019-Q2](https://github.com/OpenTechFund/opentech.fund/milestone/1)) not included above or from the approaching milestone ([2019-Q3](https://github.com/OpenTechFund/opentech.fund/milestone/2)).

+[todo, need to move items from above down here as is right and go through later milestone and creating high-level summaries]

 * Complete mini-sprint, complete discovery, be fully into summer sprints
+* Introduce post approval features such as PAF, invoice, monthly report, management
+* Review and refine as needed the current responsible data policy
+* Conduct a responsible data audit
+* Change the repo name to an standalone project/app name and release a website highlighting the app itself
+* Create a security information page outlining the security/privacy features of the app along with our ongoing guidelines for future features

 ## Discussions
-* What are tangible results from information?
+* What are tangible outcomes from having better access to submission information?
 What materials do we need to meet objectives?
 Do we have sufficient capacity to implement activities?
-* UX/UI exploratory sessions and share feedback with team
+* What further internal or external UX/UI exploratory sessions should we conduct and how best to share feedback with team, applicants, and the public?
-* Test migration of data from old to new webapp
-* Give applicants more information, messages, feedback loop
-* Creates responsible data and information security standards
+* What additional information and communication do applicants need (ie guidance, messages/comms) and how do we improve our ongoing feedback loop with them?

 # Horizon 3
 **_Approx. next 6 months_**